luisnaranjo/devops/terraform/hcta-notes.md

 ### TERRAFORM PROVISIONERS
-Terraform Provisioners are Terraform's way of bootstraping custom scripts, command or actions.
+Terraform Provisioners are Terraform's way of bootstrapping custom scripts, command or actions.
 They can be run either locally (on the same system where Terraform commands are being issued from), or remotely on resources spun up through the Terraform deployment.
 Within Terraform code, each individual Resource can have its own Provisioner defining the connection method (if required such as SSH or WinRM) and the actions/commands or script to execute.